jaredponn/Probable-Octo-Journey/README.md

 - The collision system queries collisions in O(nlog(n)) time with an AABB binary tree to query likely collisions
 - The collision system works with arbitrary convex polygons
 - The path finding system does path finding in O(n) time, where n is the number of agents.
+- This game supports 2 resolutions -- if the player's computer resolution is greater or equal to 1920x1080, then the game will be displayed at resolution of 1920x1080.
+Otherwise, it will be displayed at resolution of 1366x768.

 # Textbased Version: